 This hueman cargo was conveyed “in covered wagons, closed carriages, and farm wagons specially equipped with closed compartments.
 Blacks were sometimes put in boxes and shipped as freight by rail or boat. …When traveling by land-and at night-conductors and fugitives were guided by the North Star, by tributaries of the Ohio or other rives, and by mountain chains.
 On cloudy nights, when there were no other means of finding directions, they even resorted to feeling the moss on tree trunks and moving north upon discovering it.”
 (Ibid.)

 Not only was tree moss an indication of directional north but so was following the ‘drinking gourd’ or the North Star which could only be detected during the night when the vast majority of travel took place.
 Daytime was for hiding out in either a ‘safe’ house/way station or amongst forests and/or make-shift debris.
-Streams or any accessible body of water was used as a means to throw off the escapee’s scents to the ensuing bloodhounds.
+Streams or any accessible body of water was used as a means of eliminating footprints and to throw off the escapee’s scent to the ensuing bloodhounds.

 The actual number of escaped enslaved will never be accurately known but estimates have it as low as a thousand to as high as seventy-five thousand.
 The number of brave souls who aided and abetted in these escapes will also never be accurately known but by the success of the operation itself, we know that there were many an unsung hero.